reconnaissanceblindchess/reconchess/docs/source/bot_play.rst

 Playing against your bot
 ------------------------

-Playing against your bot is very easy with the built in script :code:`reconchess-play`.
-When you install the python-reconchess package, the reconchess-play script gets added to your path so you can run it like an executable. :code:`reconchess-play` expects an argument that will point it to the bot to play against.
+Playing against your bot is very easy with the built in script :code:`rc-play`.
+When you install the reconchess package, the rc-play script gets added to your path so you can run it like an executable. :code:`rc-play` expects an argument that will point it to the bot to play against.
 It uses :func:`reconchess.load_player` to load the bot, so it can accept either a path to a python source file, or a python module name.
 To play against one of your own bots you will use a path to the source file.

-In either case, reconchess-play will create an instance of the provided bot, and a :class:`reconchess.LocalGame`.
-It will then open up a window using PyGame that you can play against the bot with. reconchess-play handles running the :class:`reconchess.LocalGame`, and interfacing your actions with the game.
+In either case, rc-play will create an instance of the provided bot, and a :class:`reconchess.LocalGame`.
+It will then open up a window using PyGame that you can play against the bot with. rc-play handles running the :class:`reconchess.LocalGame`, and interfacing your actions with the game.

 .. code-block:: bash

-    reconchess-play --help
+    rc-play --help
-    reconchess-play <path to bot source file or bot module>
+    rc-play <path to bot source file or bot module>
-    reconchess-play reconchess.baselines.random
+    rc-play reconchess.baselines.random
-    reconchess-play src/my_awesome_bot.py
+    rc-play src/my_awesome_bot.py

 Use the :code:`--help` flag for more information about the arguments.